PythonMyLife/CTP/README.md

 # CTP
-Commondities Transaction Platform using Spring-Cloud and Vue
+Commodities Transaction Platform using Spring-Cloud and Vue